jiuyuanx/diabetic-retinopathy/README.md

-This repository contains the resources for the explainable policy homework.
+This repository contains the resources for the explainability homework.

 # The Use Case: Blindness Detection
 The use case is to detect diabetic retinopathy to stop blindness before it's too late.
+Consider you are building a smartphone app that could be used by end users to self-diagnose potential problems simply by looking into the smart phone's camera.
+Deploying such medical diagnoistics as a smart phone app has the potential to drastically reduce screening costs and make screenings much more available, especially in underresourced regions of the world.
+The app would provide information about a potential risk and encourage the user to get in contact with medical professionals for testing and potential treatment.
+In this assignment, you will focus on the model, but also consider its integration into a smartphone app.

 You are provided with a large set of retina images taken using fundus photography under a variety of imaging conditions.
 A clinician has rated each image for the severity of diabetic retinopathy on a scale of 0 to 4: